Suzanna-Linn/slua/docs/moving-datatypes.md

 	- <code class="language-slua">myRot = toquaternion("<1, 1, 1, 0>")</code>

 The types integer and uuid haven't got a "to" function because they already use or can use a string to create the value.

+### type() and typeof()

+type( myVar ) returns the Lua base type of the variable.
+All the types added by SLua return "userdata", which is an internal datatype used to define new types in the language itself.
+We can't use "userdata".

+typeof( myVar ) returns the type of the variable, including the new types:
+- typeof( vector( 1, 2, 3 ) ) returns "vector".
+- typeof( uuid( "0f16c0e1-384e-4b5f-b7ce-886dda3bce41" ) ) returns "uuid".
+- typeof ( rotation ( 1, 2, 3, 4) ) returns...
+  - "quaternion", not "rotation".

+We have the datatypes rotation and quaternion and the functions torotation() and toquaternion() to cast from string, but internally only exists the type quaternion, rotation is just an alias.

+<pre class="language-slua">-- typeof() (SLua)

+if typeof(myVar) == "quaternion" then  -- NOT "rotation", it would never happen!
+	-- do rotations stuff
+end<code class="language-slua"></code></pre>

+typeof( ZERO_ROTATION ) returns "quaternion".
+And there is no constant ZERO_QUATERNION.